Optimal Strategies for Guarding a Compact and Convex Target Set: A Differential Game Approach: The Game of Kind

-Then, the evader is guaranteed to win the game if she plays optimally and $\cD^\cE \cap \Omega \neq \varnothing$ whereas the pursuer is guaranteed to win the game if he plays optimally and $\cD^\cE \cap \Omega = \varnothing$. \end{proposition} \begin{proof} The fact that $\cD^\cE \cap \Omega \neq \varnothing$ implies that there exists a point in $\Omega$ that the evader can reach at least as fast as the pursuer under optimal play.
-By the definition of the escape manifold $\cT_\mathsf{e}$, which was defined in Section \ref{sec:problem_formulation}, the evader wins the game if she reaches $\Omega$ faster than the pursuer.
-In the case when both players reach a point $\z \in \cD^\cE \cap \Omega$ simultaneously (in view of the Definition~\ref{def:apolloncirc}, the point $\z$ will belong to $\cA$), then, by the definition of the capture terminal manifold $\cT_\mathsf{c}$ given in Section~\ref{sec:problem_formulation}, it follows that the state of the game, $\cX$, will terminate at $\cT_\mathsf{e}$, and therefore the evader will win.
-Lastly, if $\cD^\cE \cap \Omega = \varnothing$, the pursuer is able to reach any point in $\Omega$ faster than the evader. \end{proof}
+Then, under optimal play, the pursuer is guaranteed to win the game if $\cD_E \cap \Omega = \varnothing$, whereas the evader is guaranteed to win the game if $\cD_E \cap \Omega \neq \varnothing$. \end{proposition} \begin{proof} If $\cD_E \cap \Omega = \varnothing$, the pursuer is able to reach any point in $\Omega$ faster than the evader under optimal play, thus the first statement is proved.
+For the second statement, the fact that $\cD_E \cap \Omega \neq \varnothing$ implies that there exists a point in $\Omega$ that the evader can reach at least as fast as the pursuer under optimal play.
+It follows from the definition of $\cT_a$ that, if the evader reaches $\Omega$ faster than the pursuer, the evader wins.
+In the case when both players reach a point $\x \in \cD_E \cap \Omega$ at the same time (in view of Definition~\ref{def:apolloncirc}, the point $\x$ will belong to $\cA$), then by the definition of $\cT_c$, the joint state $\mbx$ will terminate at $\cT_a$, thus the evader wins. \end{proof}